In the SEO world, topical authority is becoming increasingly important. But what exactly is it? And how can you ensure that […]By Aayush

 Differences between Web 2.0 and Web 3.0 standards

-Web 2.0 encourages the data sharing & fine examples of the application by using Web 2.0 include Blogger, Facebook, Youtube and more.
+Web 2.0 encourages data sharing & fine examples of the application by using Web 2.0 include Blogger, Facebook, Youtube, and more.
 The web 3.0, semantic approach offers the user to experience the widgets as well as knowledge bases such as DBpedia and YAGO.
-As Web 3.0 offers the user with personal assistance & data customized to their needs, it’s quite evident that Web 3.0 holds the strong promise to the future.
+As Web 3.0 offers the user personal assistance & data customized to their needs, it’s quite evident that Web 3.0 holds a strong promise to the future.

 Web 1.0 generally refers to the first stage of internet evolution.
 Before, there were just some content creators in Web 1.0 with most of the users who are the consumers of content.
 The personal pages were quite common, consisting primarily of the static pages that were hosted on the ISP-run servers, and the free hosting services.

 - Content will be served from the server’s file system.

 - Frames & Tables used for positioning & aligning various elements on the page.

 - Pages built by using Server Side Includes and Common Gateway Interface.

 Major features of the Web 2.0